Godement resolutions and sheaf homotopy theory: Homotopical preliminaries

 \begin{remark} The presence of zigzags in the definition of descent category is needed to ensure its homotopy invariance (see \cite{Rod1}, Proposition 1.8).
-However, every example used in this paper has both $\mu$ and $\lambda$ as actual natural transformations, and their compatibility takes place in $Fun(\Delta \D, \D)$ rather than in $Fun(\Delta \D, \D)[\mrm{E}^{-1}]$ (see Examples \ref{example1bounded} - \ref{example1simplicial}).

-Since this significantly simplifies exposition, we will assume that these stronger hypotheses are satisfied for the descent categories considered throughout the paper.
-Of course, all the results presented here may be adapted to the general case, paying attention to which assumptions must be imposed to the zigzags $\mu$ and $\lambda$.

-We will also assume throughout the paper that simple functors preserve limits.
+However, every example used in this paper has both $\mu$ and $\lambda$ as actual natural transformations (see Examples \ref{example1bounded} - \ref{example1simplicial}).
+Since this significantly simplifies exposition, we will assume they are so for the descent categories considered throughout the paper.
+We will also assume that simple functors preserve limits.
 But this is not a major restriction: it is fulfilled by all our examples of descent categories so far. \end{remark}

-As mentioned before, a simple functor is a homotopy limit in the sense of Grothendieck derivators.